0xAX/linux-insides/Booting/linux-bootstrap-1.md

 * An understanding of C code
 * An understanding of assembly code (AT&T syntax)

 If you just started to learn some tools, I will try to explain some parts during this and the following posts.
-Ok, our little introduction is finished and now we can start to dive into th kernel and low-level stuff.
+Ok, our little introduction is finished and now we can start to dive into the kernel and low-level stuff.

-All code is actually for kernel - 3.18, if there are changes, I will update my posts.
+This document contains sample code from Linux 3.18.
+If there are changes, I will update my posts.

 Magic power button, what's next?
 --------------------------------------------------------------------------------